Use our daily covid-19 data tracker to see how many people tested positive and were vaccinated in Scotland today

 A further five deaths were also reported to have taken place in this period, placing the total number of deaths taking place in Scotland for people who tested positive for covid-19 at 7,740.

-The daily case numbers for today (July 7) mark the highest so far this week – with a 60.7% increase on the case numbers reported in the country yesterday of 2,363.
+The daily case numbers for today (July 7) mark the highest so far this week.

 This comes after it was reported today that NHS Lanarkshire had been ‘pushed to breaking point’ along with a Highland hospital.